dydx404/EIE-Risc-V-CPU/statements/YiDong.md

 - [**Reference Program (`pdf.asm`):**](../tb/single_cycle/test-reference)
   Finally, the CPU was run against the official reference program.
 Correct final register and memory states, as well as correct use of subroutines (JAL), confirmed that the single-cycle core matched the expected architectural behaviour across a realistic, multi-function workload.
+  Although not using the officail Macro, I use compilers to compile reference programs required for the pass and sun them seperately, i was tricked by the psuedoinstruction at the second one but after converting it, I got all correcting results

 Together, these tests gave high confidence that the single-cycle core was architecturally correct before we moved on to pipelining.